xuebinqin/ByLabel/README.md

 (4) b
 -
-If an edge fragment is not split, move your mouse cursor over the postion where you want to split and press 'b'.
+If an edge fragment was not split successfully, move your mouse cursor over the postion where you want to split and press 'b'.

 (5) e
 -